chapeee/react-nextjs-github-gist/README.md

     file = "",
     width = '100%',
     height = '600px',
-    getProfile = 'true', //this give avatar and name of the owner of gist userName = '' //pass the username of the gist owner />
+    getProfile = 'false', //this give avatar and name of the owner of gist userName = '' //pass the username of the gist owner />
 ```